yshamin/tsf/examples/README.txt

 This package contains several new examples that show advanced features of CXF.
-All of the examples are setup to be built and run indepentent, but they are also all setup to be run in the Talend Service Factory OSGi container that can be obtained from <PUT URL HERE>.
+All of the examples are setup to be built and run independently, but they are also all setup to be run in the Talend Service Factory OSGi container that can be obtained from <PUT URL HERE>.

-jaxws-jms-spec: demonstrates using JAX-WS to clients and servers to talk SOAP over JMS, but using the SOAP/JMS Specification for configuration.
+jaxws-jms-spec: demonstrates using JAX-WS clients and servers to talk SOAP over JMS, but using the SOAP/JMS Specification for configuration.